abdulrahmanaymann/IMDBClone-RESTfulAPI/README.md

 ![Logo](https://i.imgur.com/srymhmQ.png)

-# 🎬 IMDbClone RESTful API
+# 🎬 IMDBClone RESTful API

 ## 📝 Description

-The **IMDbClone RESTful API** is a backend application that replicates key features of IMDb, managing movie-related data, user authentication, ratings, reviews, and watchlists.
+The **IMDBClone RESTful API** is a backend application that replicates key features of IMDb, managing movie-related data, user authentication, ratings, reviews, and watchlists.
 It supports secure authentication and role-based access controls, allowing for flexible management of users and interactions.

 ---